 A little more about our operator in Nepal: Friendship World Trek and Expeditions is a fully registered Treks and Expeditions Operator based in Kathmandu.
 Its owner, Nima Dorjee Tamang, was born in the area that we will be visiting.
 This means that local people are employed, whether as highly skilled guides and cooks or cheery porters, male and/or female.

-The money you pay goes straight to them, without an expensive agency commission.
+The money you pay goes straight to them, without an expensive overseas agency commission.

 I really want to go, but who am I kidding?
 No way I am fit enough.

-At the time of writing this we are also creating Trek Fit 101, for participants who want a qualified Professional Fitness Trainer to mentor them virtually and help them prepare.
+We are also created Trek Fit 101, for participants who want a qualified Professional Fitness Trainer to mentor them virtually and help them prepare.
 This will be at an additional cost and tailored for you to ensure you are ready.
 Contact us for details.